hyungmogu/udacity-cloud-devops-project-5/README.md

 - Make it work 100% locally (Done)
 - Apply unit testing (Done)
 - Apply load testing using Locust swarm (Done)
-- Make sure this application works using Minikube (In Progress)
+- Make sure this application works using Minikube (Done)
-  - Currently working on debugging connection between local computer (localhost) and Minikube.
   - [Minikube](https://minikube.sigs.k8s.io/docs/start/) is Kubernetes running on local computer.
 The author will use this to test and simulate app before deploying to AWS EKS environment.
 - Convert server from monolith to microservice
 - Automate the creation of S3 and IAM if it doesn't exist